ronalddddd/proxy-cache/readme.md

 - Write more tests
 - Add feature to cleanup cache objects after a set memory threshold
-- Add feature to serve stale cache while making new proxy request to update cache
 - Add feature to regenerate cache (precache), generating the ones with the most cache hits first
 - Add feature to set custom getCacheKey method
 - Enable middleware to pass through without using http-proxy